SKIP TO PAGE CONTENT

 To develop highly skilled musicians through rigorous class work, applied lessons and ensemble performance on a level that ranks among the best programs in the country.

-To seek and enroll qualified music students to maintain a comprehensive music program that values diversity, embraces a wide range of musical expression, fosters creativity and originality, promotes individual growth, serves the university and community, and graduates well-rounded and highly skilled musicians.
+To seek and enroll qualified music students to maintain a comprehensive music program that embraces a wide range of musical expression, fosters creativity and originality, promotes individual growth, serves the university and community, and graduates well-rounded and highly skilled musicians.

 To maintain and support an outstanding artist/scholar faculty of sufficient size and specialization to assure an outstanding and well-rounded education to the students.